 - (1) Goods and services may only be procured by way of - - (a) petty cash purchases in terms of Council's Petty Cash Policy for procurement transactions with a value up to R2 000 (Incl.
-VAT); - (b) written or verbal quotations for procurement transactions of a value up to R10 000; - (c) formal written price quotations for procurement transactions of a value over R10 000 up to R200 000; and - (d) a competitive bidding process for- - (i) procurement transactions with a value above of R200 000; and - (ii) the procurement of long term contracts. - (2) The Accounting Officer may, in writing- - (a) lower, but not increase, the different threshold values specified in Sub-Section (1); or - (b) direct that - (i) written or verbal quotations be obtained for any specific procurement of a transaction value lower than R2 000; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R10 000; or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+VAT); - (b) written quotations for procurement transactions of a value up to R10 000 inclusive of VAT ; - (c) formal written price quotations for procurement transactions of a value over R10 000 up to R200 000 (Incl.VAT); and - (d) a competitive bidding process for- - (i) procurement transactions with a value above of R200 000; and (ii) the procurement of long term contracts. - (2) The Accounting Officer may, in writing- - (a) lower, but not increase, the different threshold values specified in Sub-Section (1); or (b)

+direct that -

+- (i) written quotations be obtained for any specific procurement of a transaction value lower than R2 000 (Incl.VAT); ; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R10 000(Incl.VAT);; or

+- (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000(Incl.VAT);. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
 When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.